Tier 2: I Have Been Made Redundant and My Visa Is About to Expire

 Curtailment of leave

 The first part of the standard process is that your employer will inform the Home Office within ten days of your final day of work that you have been made redundant, and your leave will be ‘curtailed’.
 According to the current immigration guidance, the Home Office will reduce your remaining stay in the UK to 60 days from the date of the decision to curtail your leave.
 One of the challenges here is that there is no set timescale for when you will likely receive your curtailment of leave.
-Given a potential backlog of applications at the Home Office, it maybe takes several weeks or even months.
+Given a potential backlog of applications at the Home Office, it may take several weeks or even months.
 Within the 60 days, you will have time to apply for a visa under a different tier, or if you can find a job with another licensed sponsoring business, you can apply to move employer.
 Remember, until you are given notice of curtailment of your leave by the Home Office, your visa remains valid, and you can remain in the UK.
 Once you do receive your notice of curtailment of your tier 2 visa, you are not afforded a right of appeal.

 It might be that rather than simply issuing curtailment of leave outright, you may be advised in writing that this is being considered and you may be asked to submit any relevant information to assist in the decision-making process.
 If this does happen, you would be well advised to enlist the help of a UK immigration specialist who can help you to construct a robust response.